hdtrinh/movie_classifier/README.md

 - To train the model move to source folder.
 - The model uses keras and tensorflow as backend.
 Pandas, sklearn and numpy are used for preprocessing purposes.
+- The model needs title + description as input and return the genre as output.

 ### Prerequisites